mjanez/ckan-docs/README.md

 > [!TIP]
 >The `cd` command changes the directory you're working with.
 In order to work with your newly created Docusaurus site, you'll need to navigate the terminal there.
 >
->The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.
+>The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/. `npm run start -- --locale es` to test the Spanish locale.
 >
 >Open `docs/intro.md` and edit some lines: the site **reloads automatically** and displays your changes.